 - Criminal and child abuse background clearances

 - A group interview and orientation for new applicants either virtually or at the Philadelphia Ronald McDonald House at Front & Erie (100 E. Erie Ave.) on a Saturday in June, TBA

-- Approximately 3 to 4 hours of online training on your own time schedule
+- Approximately 4 hours of online training on your own time schedule

 What do Counselors do at In-person Camp?